greendook/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  a relational database is a program that saves data and sql queries the data

 - [ ] Why do tables need a `primary key`?

+  so every row becomes unique

 - [ ] What is the name given to a table column that references the primary key on another table.

+  foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+a third table that brings in the primary keys of both tables

 ## Minimum Viable Product